YouMadLabs/elizabethyount.com/README.md

 Note: If you are already running a webserver on port 80 (e.g. Macs usually have the Apache webserver running on port 80) you can still start the example in production mode by passing a different port as an Environment Variable when starting (e.g. `PORT=3000 npm start`).

+## Deploying to production

+    now
+    now alias [value from previous command] elizabethyount.com

+Deployments do not automatically undeploy.
+Do the following to remove:

+    now ls
+    now rm [deployment to remove]

 ## Configuring

 If you configure a .env file (just copy [.env.default](https://github.com/iaincollins/nextjs-starter/blob/master/.env.default) over to '.env' and fill in the options) you can configure a range of options.

-See the [AUTHENTICATION.md](https://github.com/iaincollins/nextjs-starter/blob/master/AUTHENTICATION.md) for how to set up oAuth if you want to do that.
+See the [AUTHENTICATION.md](https://github.com/YouMadLabs/elizabethyount.com/blob/master/AUTHENTICATION.md) for how to set up oAuth if you want to do that.
 It suggested you start with Twitter as it's the easiest to get working.

 ## Deploying to the cloud with now.sh